nmb007/vagrant-lamp/README.md

 PHPMyAdmin is at http://phpmyadmin.dev

+**NOTES:**

-NOTE: Remember to always take back up of your database prior to running "**$ vagrant destroy**"
+1. Remember to always take back up of your database prior to running "**$ vagrant destroy**"

+2. Always run migrations and other framework specific shell utilities like yiic, zf from the guest machine